 Materials in larger type face are available for checkout in a variety of genres and age ranges.
 Find them in our catalog.
 You can also search by author and title.

 Each Anoka County library has a sensory kit available for use.
-The Northtown Library and Rum River Library also have sensory kits designed exclusively for children.
 For more information, please inquire at the service desk.
 Sensory Kits include the following items:

 - Adult noise-cancelling headphones (black)